-A. The district's Title IX/Civil Rights Compliance Officer, assistant superintendent of human resources or designee shall be responsible for monitoring and coordinating the district's compliance with WAC 392-190 and related procedures and ensuring that all complaints communicated to the district are promptly investigated and resolved.
+A. The district's Title IX/Civil Rights Compliance Officer, executive director of human resources or designee shall be responsible for monitoring and coordinating the district's compliance with WAC 392-190 and related procedures and ensuring that all complaints communicated to the district are promptly investigated and resolved.

 The Title IX/Civil Rights Compliance Officer ("Compliance Officer") is: Mary O'Brien

 Everett School District No. 2

 3900 Broadway

 P.O.
 Box 2098

 Everett, WA 98201

-mobrien@everettsd.org

-Phone: (425) 385-4106
+MO'Brien@everettsd.org